 Neon lights are a staple of Beijing nightlife, with a predictable swarm of DJ dance clubs and karaoke bars lighting up most corners of the downtown districts.
 This is encouraging, as not too long ago there wasn't much nightlife in Beijing at all.
 The city is just beginning to create the modern discos and chic bars favoured by foreigners.
-Beijing's nightlife still doesn't quite compare to that found in cities like Hong Kong and Shanghai for pure debauchery, but its cultural offerings and diversity of entertainment are unrivalled.
+Beijing's nightlife still doesn't quite compare to that found in cities like Hong Kong and Shanghai for pure hedonism, but its cultural offerings and diversity of entertainment are unrivalled.

 Those wanting an authentic Beijing experience should probably avoid the hotel venues and their cookie cutter disco offerings.
-Some unique areas popular with expats include Hou Hai Bar Area, a picturesque lakeside nightlife hub, and Sanlitun Pub Street in the Embassy Area of Chaoyang District, a favourite for westerners keen on cheap drinks and a vibrant atmosphere.
+Some unique areas popular with locals include Hou Hai Bar Area, a picturesque lakeside nightlife hub, and Sanlitun Pub Street in the Embassy Area of Chaoyang District, a favourite for westerners keen on cheap drinks and a vibrant atmosphere.

 There still isn't too much crossover between western and Chinese clientèle, but it can be interesting to soak in some Chinese karaoke and liquor at local haunts.
 Many venues stay open until the early morning, although most people in Beijing go to sleep before some of them even open!

-For the more artistically inclined, there are a host of Chinese art shows to enjoy, if late-night booze joints don't sound enticing.
-These include top-quality Chinese opera, dancing and theatre most nights of the week.
+For the more artistically inclined, there are a host of Chinese art shows to enjoy.
+These include top-quality Chinese opera, dancing, and theatre most nights of the week.
 Many visitors enjoy seeing kung-fu demonstrations and acrobatic shows.
 The Laoshe Tea House and the Tianqiao (Overbridge) Area are great places to explore traditional Chinese performances.

 A note of caution: it is advisable to research and plan your night out rather than leave matters to spontaneous choice as one might do in other cities.
 Be very cautious of allowing taxi drivers or helpful locals guiding you to an off-the-beaten track bar or club - these arrangements are often designed to fleece visitors of money.

 Grab a copy of Timeout Beijing or That's Beijing for updated event listings and gig guides.